 Factors to Consider When Choosing Which Layer to Raise

-While all of these chickens were bred to lay a lot of eggs and can be considered the best egg laying chickens.
+All of these chickens were bred to lay a lot of eggs and can be considered the best egg laying chickens.
 They are generally hardy birds.
 However, like all chickens, they can be prone to common poultry diseases and parasites if not cared for properly.